 Glenfiddich Farm is a 175-year-old former dairy farm located near Hamilton, just outside of Leesburg in the beautiful Virginia Piedmont region of Western Loudoun.
 Originally called Gobblers Knob after the multitude of resident wild turkeys on the farmlands, it was later renamed Glenfiddich -- Celtic for Valley of the Deer -- to celebrate the many deer that continue to reside on the property.

 The Cookery School was started in February 2005 by Olwen Woodier, co-owner of the circa 1840s Glenfiddich Farm she shares with ceramic artist Richard Busch of Glenfiddich Farm Pottery.
-The scheduled classes are held regularly most weeks on Wednesday mornings at 10:30 AM.
-Special groups of eight people minimum may choose other weekday or Saturday mornings starting at 10:30 or 11:00 AM.
+The classes for Special Groups are held throughout most of the year on weekday or Saturday morning for lunch.

-The cooking classes are held in the large modernized farm kitchen equipped with a professional 8-burner WOLF range and a demo-mirrored island with WOLF cook-top.
+The cooking classes are held in the large modernized farm kitchen equipped with a professional 8-burner WOLF range and an island with 4-burner WOLF cook-top.

-A minimum of eight registrants is necessary for a scheduled class to be held.
-For Special Group bookings (weekday lunch classes $60 and Saturday lunch classes $65) -- birthdays, bridal showers, ladies' night out (evenings for ladies are $75 per person), garden clubs, book clubs, team building through hands-on cooking workshops, exclusively vegetarian, etc. We can accommodate up to 30 people as special groups.
-(Sixteen-twenty can participate hands-on.
-Others can watch by way of the overhead mirror or from table seating.)
-Special evenings are not offered for other groups.
-Tours to cooking schools in the US and abroad are offered to group requests with 12-month advance planning.
+A minimum of eight registrants is necessary for Special Group bookings (weekday lunch classes $65 and Saturday lunch classes $75) -- birthdays, bridal showers, garden clubs, book clubs, team building through hands-on cooking workshops, exclusively vegetarian or vegan, etc. We can accommodate up to 20 people but 12 - 14 is the maximum for comfortable hands-on participation in preparing and cooking the meal.

 pan roasted salmon with asparagus, grilled chicken breast with spring onion and asparagus